MaterializeInc/materialize/doc/user/README.md

 Because our diagrams rely on Hugo's `partials` features, the diagram files are maintained in the `/www` dir (the actual Hugo site), but referenced as if they were local (through the magic of symlinks).

+## Function + Operator docs

+The **Functions** you see at `www/docs/sql/functions/` are populated from `www/data/sql_funcs.json`.
+Unfortunately this means that they're ad hoc and are not actually generated from the Materialize source code.

+As new functions get added, this file must be manually updated.
+The idea here is to structure functions by their input type (whereas operators are grouped by their output type), largely influenced by the way that Postgres structures their function docs.

+If you see the need to add or change the grouping here, don't be shy.